openemr/openemr-devops/stacks/single-server/README.md

 #### Lightsail Snapshots

-You can stop your OpenEMR instance to take a full copy of it, and then restart it; the snapshot copy will persist, and can be independently started as a seperate instance, allowing you to create ad-hoc backups or test beds for OS upgrades, OpenEMR security patches, or to try out procedures like the recovery process before you use them in production.
+You can stop your OpenEMR instance to take a full copy of it, and then restart it; the snapshot copy will persist, and can be independently started as a separate instance, allowing you to create ad-hoc backups or test beds for OS upgrades, OpenEMR security patches, or to try out procedures like the recovery process before you use them in production.

 ### Non-Lightsail Installation